 There are two main ways that what happens on the land can affect the water it drains into.
 The first way is caused by the hard surfaces that cover our cities and towns (e.g. roads, sidewalks, parking lots, and buildings).
 These hard, impervious surfaces are unable to absorb water, so rain and melted snow run right off them into storm drains.
-In Philadelphia, 40% of these drains are connected to separate sewers that lead directly to our rivers.
-The other 60% of storm drains are connected to large combined sewers that collect both rainwater and sewage.
-In a heavy rain event, these pipes may get too full of this rainwatersanitary waste mixture and need to overflow into the rivers.
+In some cities, a large percentage of stormwater runoff from the street drains into the same underground pipes, sending collected rainwater and sewage directly to a wastewater treatment plant.
+In a heavy rain event, these pipes may get too full of this rainwater-sanitary waste mixture and need to overflow into the rivers.
 The second way water pollution occurs is from different types of pollution that get washed into waterways in a rainstorm.
 Rainwater rushes over our streets and carries with it the animal waste, litter, fertilizer, and oil that someone has left behind.
 This combination problem of too much polluted water running off our streets and into storm drains is called stormwater runoff.